mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 This folder contains the genome assemblies of 7 S. cerevisiae and 5 S. paradoxus strains modified to contain synthetic telomeres of known length.
 The original genome assemblies were part of another study (https://yjx1217.github.io/Yeast_PacBio_2016/welcome/).
 The list of synthetic telomeres which have been used for replacement is contained in the file "Synthetic_telomeric_repeats.fa".

 ## Correlation analysis
 This folder contains a matrix with the phenotype data used to determine the association between telomere length and other variables.
+In addition, it contains the phylogenetic tree used for the PGLS analysis.

 ## GWAS
 This folder contains all the files needed to perform a genome-wide association study on our telomere length data.